-Lake Victoria is said to be about 400,000 years old, but according to reports, it was discovered by Speke in 1858 while he was on an expedition with another explorer named Richard Francis Burton on a quest to locate the source of the River Nile.
-From then to date, Lake Victoria continues to be a very intriguing place which has attracted a lot of attention from people all over the world.
+Lake Victoria, which is said to be about 400,000 years old, was discovered by Speke in 1858 while he was on an expedition with another explorer named Richard Francis Burton on a quest to locate the source of the River Nile.
+From then to date, Lake Victoria continues to be a very intriguing place that has attracted a lot of attention from people all over the world.
 However, the impact it has also had on the native residents that surround its region over the past hundreds of years cannot be overemphasized.

 Lake Victoria Runs Through 3 African Countries

 Lake Victoria it cuts across 3 African countries lying majorly in Uganda and Tanzania with borders in Kenya.
 The total area of the river is divided between the 3 countries as follows: Tanzania, which holds 49%, has 33,700 km2 or 13,000 sq mi; Uganda, which accounts for 45% of the lake, covers 31,000 km2 or 12,000 sq mi; and Kenya, which holds the smallest percentage with 6%, covers 4,100 km2 or 1,600 sq mi).
 This makes Lake Victoria the largest lake by area in the whole continent and because of its location in Eastern Central Africa, it is the largest tropical lake in the world.
 Its coordinates on the map have been given as 1°S 33°E.

 Among the countries that define the location of Lake Victoria, Uganda is particularly notable.
 This is so because it is through Uganda that the lake drains into the Nile River which is arguably one of the longest and most relevant rivers in the world.
 From Lake Victoria, the Nile travels up north passing through eastern Africa right into Egypt before flowing into the Mediterranean sea.

 The Region Around The Lake Is Noted For Its Diverse Characteristics